brent-soles/CS487-DB-Generator/part-two/Readme.md

 > Note: For MySQL, the slows was the first which took 2.92 seconds to complete, whereas Postgres' slowest was 4.724ms in the last round.

+### Performance Section Conclusion

+For smaller queries MySQL does outperform Posgres by a decent margin (~.5-.6ms), which is what we hypothesized would happen.
+However, where we were off slightly on our hypothesis, is MySQL being less performant for `JOIN` operations.
+While MySQL did have some slow queries for larger sets of data, the `JOIN` operation proved to be very quick once relations were loaded into the join_buffer.

 ## Lessons Learned

+One of the big lessons learned throught this portion of the project, has been critically analyzing a DBMS as a whole rather than taking a system such as Postgres or MySQL at face value.
+Part of the analysis process was identifying each system's tradeoffs.
+For instance, a tradeoff with MySQL is the potential to have occasional long running queries at the benefit of a large portion of queries executing efficiently (less query execution consistency).
+In comparison, a tradeoff with Postgres would be having consistently slower queries, but having each of those querys execute in a fairly consistent manner.

+Finally, we learned that when it comes to building a performant application, it is about using the right tool for the right job.
+If speed is necessary, use a DBMS which is know to be performant.
+If consistency and resiliance is desired for your application, choose one which will fit that need, rather than trying to get another technology to fit into a use case it was not designed for.